 Introduced a visioning process into the monthly meetings of the Board of Trustees.

-Kicked off the Love In Action capital campaign, which grew the congregation's prosperity conciousness.
+Kicked off the Love In Action capital campaign, which grew the congregation's prosperity consciousness.

 Finished a comprehensive renovation of the sanctuary and Education buildings, the first major enhancements since they were built.

 Hired associate minister Rev. Sheila Gautreaux as Music Director and Choir Director.

 Rev. David McArthur retired.
-Rev. Denese Schellink was hired as the interim minister.
+Hired Rev. Denese Schellink as interim minister.